 Involuntary.
-A student who is called into the Armed Forces during the semester should present orders for induction to the assistant dean of the student's college or to an Undergraduate University Division Student Affairs office (See page 7.) for appropriate action.
+A student who is called into the Armed Forces during the semester should present orders for induction at the office of the assistant dean of the college in which the student is enrolled or at the Office of the Registrar for appropriate action.